raspberrypilearning/pixel-art-unplugged/en/step_2.md

 ![pixel art version of a water melon](images/water-melon.png)

 Computers represent everything, even pictures, with numbers.
-This means that when you design a picture for the computer, you need to make turn the pixels into numbers.
+This means that when you design a picture for the computer, you need to turn the pixels into numbers.

 In this picture you can see how each square on the grid corresponds to a coordinate for each row.